-The quality of IGP wines has improved as a result of grubbing up areas, planting international varieties and reducing yields from the 2000s onwards.
-About 35% of the wines produced are red wines, 45% rosé wines and 20% white wines.
-All varieties approved on the island can be used for this purpose.
-The most important red ones are Sciaccarello (Mammolo), Aleatico, Barbarossa, Carignan Noir (Mazuelo) and Nielluccio (Sangiovese), the most important white ones are Ugni Blanc (Trebbiano Toscano), Vermentino and Biancu Gentile.
-Well known producers are Cave Coopérative d'Aghione, Cave Cooperative d'Aleria, Cave Coopérative de la Marana, Clos Nicrosi, Domaine Boccheciampe, Domaine Comte Abbatucci and Domaine du Mont Saint-Jean.
+IGP area on the island of Corsica; the name means "island of beauty".
+It is part of the huge IGP area Méditerranée.
+The island is often considered a unit together with the French wine-growing region of Provence, which lies about 160 kilometres to the west.
+The vineyards for IGP wines cover 3,200 hectares of vines, which is almost half of the stock.
+However, these yield around three quarters of Corsica's production.
+By clearing land, planting international grape varieties and reducing yields from the 2000s onwards, the quality of IGP wines has improved.
+Around 35% of the wines produced are red, 45% rosé and 20% white.
+All the varieties permitted on the island can be used for this.
+The most important reds are Sciaccarello (Mammolo), Aleatico, Barbarossa, Carignan Noir (Mazuelo) and Nielluccio (Sangiovese), the most important whites are Ugni Blanc (Trebbiano Toscano), Malvoisie (Vermentino) and Biancu Gentile.
+Well-known producers are Cave Coopérative d'Aghione, Cave Cooperative d'Aleria, Cave Coopérative de la Marana, Clos Nicrosi, Domaine Boccheciampe, Domaine Comte Abbatucci and Domaine du Mont Saint-Jean.